Returns forecasts and prediction intervals for a theta method forecast.

 - x

-The original time series (either
+The original time series.

-).- residuals
+- residuals

 Residuals from the fitted model.
-That is x minus fitted values.
+For models with additive errors, the residuals will be x minus the fitted values.

 - fitted